ManticoreGamesInc/platform-documentation/src/api/farming_framework/buffs.md

 # Buffs

-The Producers system allows you to build objects that take an input, change over time and generate an output.
-They were designed with farming / crops in mind, but can be used for a multitude of other cases.
+The **Producers** system allows you to build objects that take an input, change over time and generate an output.
+They were designed with farming/crops in mind but can be used for a multitude of other cases.
 Some ideas:

 1. A corn plant that grows over time and produces some corn.
 If not harvested in time it withers and dies.
-2. A gas engine that can be filled, runs until it's empty and then stops.
+2. A gas engine that can be filled, runs until its empty and then stops.
 3. A building that takes time to become fully constructed.
 Once constructed it generates currency periodically.

-When mixed with the Buffs system these examples can become even more interesting:
+When mixed with the **Buffs** system these examples can become even more interesting:

 1. A corn plant that needs a "watered" buff to grow.
 2. A gas engine that, when running, emits a "power" buff that allows other Producers to progress.
 3. A building that requires the "power" buff to generate currency.
 While generating currency it emits a "happiness" buff that affects other gameplay.

 Like Gatherables, Producers make use of the Replicator functionality.
 This means they use 0 networked objects and run fairly efficiently at scale.
-Gatherables are more efficient when you wants many objects in your scene, so it becomes a choice between the two systems that depends on how much functionality you need vs. efficiency.
+Gatherables are more efficient when you want many objects in your scene, so it becomes a choice between the two systems that depends on how much functionality you need vs. efficiency.

 Producers also introduce a new system called Placeables.
-Placeables are objects that can be placed by the Player during game play.
-In most cases you will also want to use Player Lots to allow placed Producers to be saved to the Players Storage.
+Placeables are objects that can be placed by the Player during gameplay.
+In most cases, you will also want to use Player Lots to allow placed Producers to be saved to the Players Storage.

 ## Events